allegheny-college-infm-350-spr-2023/generating-with-grammars/README.md

 * 2 texts which engage with our new understandings of "grammar":
   * 1 which manually constructs a generative grammar
+    * This generative grammar must be based on something _other than_ traditional subject-verb agreement
   * 1 which uses a Markov chain to combine no fewer than `2` source texts
+    * The source texts must have a common thread -- e.g. all science fiction stories or cookbooks

 Each of these pieces should be discussed in an individual [`reflection.md`](writing/reflection.md) document that explores a few questions relating to _both_ pieces and your own comparison of the two.